-The diesel technology certificate will teach students the basic knowledge and skills needed to service and repair diesel and gas-powered equipment.
+The Diesel Technology certificate will teach students the basic knowledge and skills needed to service and repair diesel- and gas-powered equipment.
 Hands-on learning is infused throughout the curriculum, and students benefit from cooperative education internships.

-Gain Fundamental Skills for Servicing, Repairing and Troubleshooting Diesel Equipment.
+Gain Fundamental Skills for Servicing, Repairing, and Troubleshooting Diesel Equipment

-Students will learn to repair and test diesel fuel systems, engines, refrigeration, electronic control systems, power trains, brakes, electrical systems, suspension, and air conditioning systems, as well as gaining experience with various hand tools and test equipment.
+Students will learn to repair and test diesel fuel systems, engines, refrigeration, electronic control systems, power trains, brakes, electrical systems, suspension, and air conditioning systems, as well as gain experience with various hand tools and test equipment.

 Industry Technical Standards